davidtwco/rfcs/text/0000-build-std/4-build-std-always.md

 This is aimed at supporting the following [motivations](./3-motivation.md):

-- Building the standard library on a stable toolchain without Cargo
+- Building the standard library without relying on unstable escape hatches
 - Building standard library crates that are not shipped for a target
 - Using the standard library with tier three targets